 **The dynamic suspend feature is based on certain criteria: sensor glucose must be within 3.9mmol/L of the low limit and predicted to be 1.1mmol/L above the low limit within 30 minutes AND the pump must not be in the refractory period. ***The dynamic resume feature is based on certain preset criteria: sensor glucose must be 1.1mmol/L above the preset low limit and predicted ot be 2.2mmol/L above within 30 minutes AND insulin must have been suspended for at least 30 minutes.

 Is CGM the same as ‘Flash Glucose Monitoring’?

-Continuous Glucose Data or ‘Flash Glucose Monitoring’ like the Abbott Freestyle Libre are different.
-Flash glucose monitoring involves using a glucose sensor and a reader, but it doesn’t allow you to set alerts or control any of your insulin delivery and is also not calibrated for accuracy while you are wearing it.
-Medtronic glucose sensor accuracy is an impressive MARD 9.1%4.
-For some people the Freestyle Libre is useful, but it doesn’t offer the same day to day benefits or protection from hypoglycaemia.
+Continuous Glucose Data or ‘Flash Glucose Monitoring’ like the Abbott Freestyle Libre is different.
+This involves using a glucose sensor and a reader, but it doesn’t allow you to set alerts or control any of your insulin delivery and is also not calibrated for accuracy while you are wearing it.
+Medtronic glucose sensor accuracy is an impressive MARD 8.7%**.
+For some people the Freestyle Libre is useful, but it doesn’t offer the same day to day benefits of self-adjusting your insulin or protection from hypoglycaemia.

-The real difference is that you have alerts that you can set with CGM that you can’t with flash-type monitors.
-With CGM you can actually be warned if your glucose is going high or low – and this is what can actually help to improve your HbA1C5 and help to prevent your highs and lows from happening6.
-For most people this is the reason that they want to use some sort of glucose monitoring in the first place.
-Most people want their system to be more than just something extra to wear, and really becoming technology which can take some of the hard work and burden away from you.
+The real differences are that you have alerts that you can set with CGM that you can’t with flash-type monitors, and automatic self-adjustment of insulin depending on your glucose sensor readings.
+With CGM you can actually be warned if your glucose is going high or low – and this is what can actually help to improve your HbA1C5 and help to prevent your highs and lows from happening.6 Or you can use SmartGuard™ Auto-Mode for self-adjusting insulin.
+Most people want their system to be more than just something extra to wear, but technology which can take some of the hard work and burden away.